rogeruiz/collective-bash/readme.md

 # Custom Bash Scripts
 ### by Roger Steve Ruiz

-	This is a collection of files scripts I have written for myself or found.
+	This is a collection of files & scripts I have written or found for myself.
 	Enjoy the collection.

 ## Bash